joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 ### Key insight: Key Distribution is hard

 So, you have a good way of encrypting your data.
 How do you obtain the key?
-In simple systems you can use a classic PKI.
-But what if you don't know the reciever at send time?
-What if the reciever belongs to another organization that does not use a PKI?
-What if the keys needs to be replicated?
+In simple systems, you can use a classic PKI.
+But what if you don't know the receiver at send time?
+What if the receiver belongs to another organization that does not use a PKI?
+What if the keys need to be replicated?

 Key distribution and key management are generally recognized as problems with no one-size-fits-all solution.
 This is a big reason for why securing a system is difficult.
-The owner of the keys controls tha data, and key management controls key ownership.
+The owner of the keys controls the data, and key management controls key ownership.

 ### Key insight: Access Control is all about trust

 Since access control governs access to data, it is very closely related to trust.
 Access control separates authorized entities from outsiders.
 Therefore, the part of the system that runs the access control is all powerful, if it is compromised or erroneously configured it can give access to anything it wants.
 Even itself.

 In traditional __hop-by-hop__ systems, access control is based on a set of rules.
 There are various parts of a system which holds data, and they give access based on the given rule set.
-This rule set can be circumvented, either by a configuration error or mischevious behaviour from external attackers or insiders.
-In a system like this you are forced to trust the data holders since they have full power.
+This rule set can be circumvented, either by a configuration error or mischevious behavior from external attackers or insiders.
+In a system like this, you are forced to trust the data holders since they have full power.

-If the access control is instead based on __end-to-end__ cryptography, you do not need to trust the data holders with access contol.
+If the access control is instead based on __end-to-end__ cryptography, you do not need to trust the data holders with access control.
 You can strip them of all power and handle access control through cryptography instead of rules.

 HYKER believes in a security design where you can select what you want to trust not what you need to trust.
-This way your system design and security model is not dependent on each other, you dont need to trust a part of your system just because data flows through it.
+This way your system design and security model is not dependent on each other, you don't need to trust a part of your system just because data flows through it.

 ## Secure communication

 ### How the data is secured

 All security is based on conditionally selecting trusted parts of a system to handle your data.
-To enforce the security - i.e. the exclusion of untrusted entities - we use the tools, rules and cryptography.
+To enforce the security - i.e. the exclusion of untrusted entities - we use the tools, rules, and cryptography.
 Rules are prone to human error, or malicious intents.
-Cryptography on the other hand is highly resistant to these flaws.
+Cryptography, on the other hand, is highly resistant to these flaws.

 #### Securing every part of the system (Hop-by-Hop)